whatwedo/docker-base-images/images/icinga2.md

 ```

 ##Environment Variables
-Every of the following environment varaibles are rquired
+Every of the following environment variables is required

 ###DB_USER
 User of thy Icinga2 mysql-ido database.
 In the above example, it is being set to "root".